sureshvadla01/python-for-devops-sre/modules/readme.md

-Excellent 👏 — this is a very common area of confusion!
 Let’s make it **crystal clear** — what’s the difference between a **module**, a **package**, and a **library** in Python.

 ---